Intrinsic and Apparent Singularities in Flat Differential Systems: Applications: Route Planning For the Non Holonomic Car

 This route has been defined in several steps.
+First, the way points $A$, $C$ and following, up to $K$, were chosen in the $(x,y)$-plane to start from the equilibrium point $A$ (intrinsic singularity) along the $y$-axis, which is an apparent singularity for $y_1$ (see section~\ref{atlas-car:subsec}).
+The car accelerates up to $B$ and then travels at constant speed up to $C$ where it starts making a right turn up to $D$.
+The route between $C$ and $D$ has been designed by a univariate spline fitting in order to join the previous vertical line to the horizontal segment $DE$, an apparent singularity for $y_2$.
+The next segment $FG$, after the arc $EF$, again designed by spline fitting, corresponds to a constant heading angle $\theta$, an apparent singularity for $y_3$.
+Finally, on the arc $HJ$, the car speed remains constant and then linearly decreases from $J$ to the end point $K$ which is an equilibrium point, thus an intrinsic singularity.

-First points were chosen in $\R^2$.
-Two univariate splines were fitted for respectively the $x$ and $y$ coordinates, parametrized by a pseudo time variable.
-Then the curve in $\R^2$ has been re-parametrized by arc length on an interval $[0,L]$, with unit speed.
-These steps have been performed in order to allow the design of a speed profile, \ie the control or the energy, over time without restrictions, as follows.
+The whole route has been parametrized, in a first step, by its arc length variable on the interval $[0,L]$, with unit speed, in order to allow the design of an arbitrary speed profile over time.

-We constructed a function $\sigma: [0,T] \rightarrow [0,L]$ defined up to a time $T$ that is increasing and everywhere differentiable.
-The function $\sigma$ has the required derivative and its values are determined so that the speed segments are mapped to the arc length segments shown in figure~\ref{fig::car_route}.
-The function $\sigma$ has been chosen piecewise quadratic.
-At the extreme points, $\sigma$ satisfies $\dot{\sigma}(0) = \dot{\sigma}(T) = 0$.
+The trajectory design is done according to the flatness-based method described in \cite{rouchon-et-al-ecc93,rouchon-et-al-cdc93} on each route section.
+The flat output used is $y_2$ on $AC$, $y_1$ on $CE$, indifferently $y_1$ or $y_2$ on $EG$, and $y_1$ on $GK$ since the component $y$ attains its minimum on this arc, thus with $\dot{y}=0$.

-The speed profile of the car is shown in figure~\ref{fig::commands}.
+The obtained speed profile of the car is shown in figure~\ref{fig::commands}.